 Importance of Zakat in Islam:

 Zakat helps to cleanse one’s possessions and soul from all sorts of vices.
-The Zakat giver attains the sense of self-discipline through his obedience towards Allah.
+The Zakat giver attains a sense of self-discipline through his obedience to Allah.
 Again obedience towards Allah can turn a man or woman into a prosperous Muslim, which will definitely benefit them in this world and the Akhirah.

 Zakat brings a Muslim closer to Allah and in stills a strong sense of faith and dependency in Him.
 Allah has promised to reward the one who believes in Him and acts according to His wish.